ufrisk/pcileech/readme.md

 =======================================
 PCILeech and MemProcFS are hobby projects of mine.
 I put a lot of time and energy into my projects.
 The time being most of my spare time - since I'm not able to work with this.
 Unfortunately since some aspects also relate to hardware I also put quite some of money into my projects.
 If you think PCILeech and/or MemProcFS are awesome tools and/or if you had a use for them it's now possible to contribute.

 Please do note that PCILeech and MemProcFS are free and open source - as such I'm not expecting donations; even though a donation would be very much appreciated.
 I'm also not able to promise product features, consultancy or other things in return for a donation.
 A donation will have to stay donation and no more.
-I'll set up the Github sponsors as soon as I'm able to; but I need tax papers signed by a now closed embassy for that.

-Until my Github Sponsors are set up it's possible to contribute with:
+I'll set up the Github sponsors as soon as I'm able to; but for now it's possible to contribute with:

  - Paypal: `paypal@ulffrisk.com`
  - Bitcoin: `bc1q9kur5pym8wmh5yxkf65792rdqm0guncd2gl4tu`